MrSwitch/hello.js/README.md

-Make calls to the API for getting and posting data
+Make calls to the API for getting and posting data.

 ### hello.api( [ path ], [ method ], [ data ], [ callback(json) ] )